 I am not saying that you should invite a stranger into your house with your family there.
 I’m sure many have done that and have been safe, but there are plenty of programs out there that can do more to help with homelessness than you can.
 Many city shelters provide recovery programs that will help adults get back on their feet on top of providing shelter and food.

-Here’s some basic ways that you can help with homelessness
+Ways that you can help with homelessness

 - Volunteer at your shelter downtown.